flatiron/resourceful/README.md

 var cache = new Cache();
 ```

-This creates a new in-memory cache for your engine.

-#### Prototype methods:
+## Cache Instance Methods

-`resourceful.Cache` Has the following prototypes for interacting with the in-memory cache:
+`resourceful.Cache` has the following prototypes for interacting with the in-memory cache:

 * `Cache.prototype.get(id)`: Attempt to 'get' a cached document.
 * `Cache.prototype.put(id, doc)`: Attempt to 'put' a document into the cache.